bhushan017/CarND-Behavioral-Cloning-P3/writeup_template.md

    The final model architecture (model.py lines 60-75) consisted of a convolution neural network with the following layers and layer sizes.

-   Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+   Here is a visualization of the architecture.

    ![alt text][image2]